Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 Who have the Overseers been?

-NOTE: From 1959 to 1961, 80% of the professional Christian priests, missionaries and ministers left Cuba.
-For fifteen years, Irishman Willie Pollock was the only worker able to go in and visit the friends in Cuba.
+NOTE: After Fidel Castro imposted restrictions on religious activities, from 1959 to 1961, 80% of the professional Christian priests, missionaries and ministers left Cuba.
+For 15 years, Irishman Willie Pollock was the only worker able to go in and visit the friends in Cuba.

-In July 1992, restrictions were eased and meetings could be held.
+In July 1992, restrictions were eased, Workers returned and meetings resumed.

 Willie Pollock